JeetChakraborty97/Netflix-Movies-and-TV-Shows-Analysis-PostgreSQL/README.md

 Design and implement an SQL-driven analysis of the Netflix catalogue to answer business questions that inform content strategy and regional programming decisions.

-The project objective is: Using Tb_netflix as the canonical table, clean and transform the dataset, then produce actionable insights that describe the catalogue composition, content safety signals, regional production strength (with emphasis on India), creative contributors (directors/actors), and temporal trends in releases — enabling product, programming, and marketing teams to prioritize content acquisition, promotion, and regional investment.
+The project objective is: Using Tb_netflix as the canonical table, clean and transform the dataset, then produce actionable insights that describe the catalogue composition, content safety signals, regional production strength (with emphasis on India), creative contributors (directors/actors), and temporal trends in releases — enabling product, programming, and marketing teams to prioritise content acquisition, promotion, and regional investment.

 # Project Structure